davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 I've seen at least three paradigms for an automation effort across a process like this goes.
 Here's how I think about those paradigms.

 <aside>

 I'm not calling out _who_ the people driving the automation effort are.
-It might be the Ops team, seeking to liberate themselves from manual effort; it might be leadership, trying to reduce costs and reallocate their staff; it might be Release Management, seeking to better guarantee their compliance requirements; it might be an external consulting or engineering team; or it might be a different stakeholder entirely.
+It might be the Ops team, seeking to free themselves from manual effort and do more creative work; it might be leadership, trying to reduce costs and reallocate their staff; it might be Release Management, seeking to better guarantee their compliance requirements; it might be an external consulting or engineering team; or it might be a different stakeholder entirely.

 </aside>

 ### Stepwise Automation